Characterizations of Proportional Division Value in TU-Games via Fixed-Population Consistency: A Homogeneity Axiom

 Then

 \end{proof}

+Before turning to independence, we note the relation between these axioms and \emph{efficiency}.\footnote{The definition is provided in Section \ref{sec:nullifiedconsistency}.} Neither \emph{grand-coalition homogeneity} nor \emph{grand-coalition normalization} implies \emph{efficiency} by itself.
+For example, the zero solution on $\mathcal{V}$ satisfies \emph{grand-coalition homogeneity} but is not \emph{efficient} whenever $v(N)\neq 0$.
+For each fixed vector $c\in\mathbb{R}^N$, the solution $\varphi(v)=P(v)+c$ on $\mathcal{V}$ satisfies \emph{grand-coalition normalization}, but it is not \emph{efficient} whenever $\sum_{i\in N}c_i\neq 0$.
+Theorem~\ref{thm:homogeneity} shows that \emph{efficiency} is implied by the combination of the two axioms, since the combination characterizes the proportional division value.

-We provide examples to demonstrate the independence of the axioms used in Theorem \ref{thm:homogeneity}.
-First, consider a dictatorship, where one player always receives the entire worth of the grand coalition.
-This solution satisfies (GH) but violates (GN).
+We provide examples to demonstrate the independence of the axioms used in Theorem~\ref{thm:homogeneity}.
+First, consider a dictatorship, where one player always receives the entire the grand coalition worth, and all other players receive nothing.
+This solution satisfies \emph{grand-coalition homogeneity} but violates \emph{grand-coalition normalization}.